Freebie and the Bean: Shooting

 Filming took 11 weeks in 1973.
 It was a difficult shoot, in part because Arkin and Caan felt their characters were being made secondary to stunts and action sequences.

 Arkin said his relationship with Caan "was great.
 There is a very exciting interaction between us.
 Jimmy pushes me and forces me to change...But a lot of the time we've taken a back seat to the action."

-There were difficulties between Rush and Arkin/Caan.
-Rush says "the main factor was Arkin.
-Caan was a copycat.
-He was Arkin's buddy and would do anything Arkin did...Arkin needed conflict as part of his method, and it was horribly disruptive, but it didn't show in his work."
+There were difficulties between Rush and Arkin.
+Rush says: "I had never had trouble with actors in my life before that film and I have never had problems since.
+The main factor was Arkin...When I told John Calley I wanted Arkin for the role he warned me Arkin is a director killer.
+We just did Catch-22 with him and he put Mike Nichols in the hospital.
+I said Hell, I've never had any troubles with actors.
+I'll take my chances.
+It was kind of a stupid mistake on my part.
+Arkin needed conflict as part of his method, and it was horribly disruptive, but it didn't show in his work.
+I found myself having to erase my own laughter from the soundtrack because the work Arkin and Caan were doing was so funny.."

 Key scenes were shot on location in San Francisco at Candlestick Park.
 Dealing with local authorities reportedly was difficult for the crew.

 The plot includes the protagonists’ repeated "totaling" of a series of their own unmarked police vehicles during three different chase-crash sequences.
 One sequence was filmed on an elevated portion of the since-demolished Embarcadero Freeway, ending with their police vehicle car crashing into an apartment building.
 After the car lands in an elderly couple's bedroom as they are watching television, Arkin's character collapses from nervous shock against the wall as Caan's character calls for a tow truck, adding that their location is “on the third floor”.
 The couple retains their aplomb throughout.

 Rush said he "shot the film partly in a Tom and Jerry style, with lots of car chases and car crashes, and the heroes are being indestructible.
 The audience is laughing and enjoying themselves and suddenly Freebie would drive around the corner into a marching band of kids, and just sloughed through them.
 The audience thought Wait a minute.
 What am I laughing at?, and the style of the film had changed to stark realism.
 There was a lot of game-playing in the picture."

 "I never actually knew what Rush wanted," said Arkin at the end of filming.
 "He [Rush] is so uncertain it's hard to handle," said Caan.